top of page

 Communication: Drums were used to convey messages and coordinate activities within and between communities.

-All of these are needed today as mush as there were needed in the past.
+All of these are needed today as much as they were needed in the past.

 Supporting Members are free.